vria/design-patterns/Behavioral/Command/README.md

     public function do()
     {
         /**
-         * Invoker is coupled only with generic interface Command
+         * Invoker is coupled only with generic interface Command.
-         * This could be any subclass of Command coupled with any receiver
+         * This could be any subclass of Command coupled with any receiver.
+         *
          * @var $command Command
          */
-        $command->execute(); // Invoker is
+        $command->execute();
     }
 }

+/**
+ * A generic command interface.
+The invoker is coupled only with this interface.
+ */
 interface Command
 {
     public function execute();
 }

+/**
+ * A concreate command that can be coupled with anything (Receiver in this case).
+ **/
-CommandReceiver extends Command
+ReceiverCommand extends Command
 {
     public function execute()
     {
+        /**
+         * The concreate commend is coupled with receiver.
-        /** @var $receiver Receiver */
+         * @var $receiver Receiver
+         */
         $receiver->someMethod();
     }
 }
 ```

-Encapsulating a specific method call in a generic object `Command`, you get the opportunity to parametrize the `Invoker`
+By encapsulating a specific method call `Receiver::someMethod()` in a generic interface `Command`
-with absolutely any commands that result to calling an any specific `Receiver` method.
+you get the opportunity to parametrize the `Invoker` with absolutely any commands that result in calling any method of any recipient.
-The command pattern also brings additional opportunities like conserving the historiy of executed commands
-or undoing commands.
+The command pattern also brings additional opportunities like conserving the history of executed commands or undoing commands.

 See [https://en.wikipedia.org/wiki/Command_pattern](https://en.wikipedia.org/wiki/Command_pattern) for more information.